Updated June 22, 2020.

 Hepatic Function Panel: This test evaluates various liver function tests and enzyme levels.
 Abnormalities can suggest inflammation in the liver or other potential liver or biliary (gallbladder, etc.) related issues.

-Iron (Iron and TIBC): This test looks at your iron levels and iron binding in red blood cells.
-This test can be helpful in identifying an iron deficiency or overload.
+Iron (Iron and TIBC): This test measures iron levels and the ability of red blood cells to retain iron.
+It can be helpful in identifying an iron deficiency or too much iron.
 It may be ordered if your provider thinks you are anemic, as iron deficiency is one possible cause of anemia.
-Low levels may be due to some chronic diseases, poor dietary intake, gastrointestinal tract malabsorption, or increased iron needs during times like pregnancy.
+Low levels may be due to some chronic diseases, low dietary intake of iron, gastrointestinal tract issues, or increased iron needs during times like pregnancy.
 High levels, on the other hand, may be due to frequent blood transfusions, lead poisoning, liver or kidney disease, or a genetic condition called hemochromatosis.

-Calcium: This test measures the amount of calcium in your blood.
-It’s a mineral in the body that is necessary for your body’s nerve, heart, and muscle function.
-Calcium is also important for bone maintenance and formation, in addition to blood clotting.
-You may have this checked to monitor any of the systems above, or screen for issues with malabsorption, thyroid disorders, or parathyroid disorders.
+Calcium: Calcium is a mineral in the body that is necessary for your body’s nerve, heart, and muscle function.
+Calcium is also important for bone maintenance and formation.

 Potassium: This tests for levels of potassium electrolytes in your bloodstream.
-It is commonly monitored in relation to treatment for high blood pressure, but it may also be tested for other reasons.
+It is commonly monitored in relation to kidney disease or treatment for high blood pressure.

-Prostate specific antigen (PSA): This is a prostate test that can be used to aid in the diagnosis of prostate enlargement, prostate cancer, and other prostate-related conditions.
+Prostate specific antigen (PSA): This is a blood test that can be used to aid in the diagnosis of prostate enlargement, prostate cancer, and other prostate-related conditions.

-Serum HCG: This is a blood test that is most commonly used to check for pregnancy and can also approximate how far along in pregnancy someone is (if the test is positive).
-This test may be checked for reasons unrelated to pregnancy, as various conditions can potentially elevate HCG levels.
+Serum HCG: This is a blood test that is commonly used to help confirm when someone is pregnant and can also help determine how far along in pregnancy someone is.

 Thyroid Stimulating Hormone (TSH): This test is used to evaluate thyroid function and is useful in diagnosing or managing thyroid disorders including hyperthyroidism or hypothyroidism.

-Triiodothyronine (T3): This test is used to evaluate thyroid function and is often checked if TSH results are abnormal as part of a thyroid cascade.
+Triiodothyronine (T3): This test is used to evaluate thyroid function and is often checked if TSH results are abnormal as part of a thyroid panel.

-Uric acid: This test is most commonly used to aid in the diagnosis or management of gout.
-There are other reasons why this test may be ordered, but these conditions are uncommon.
+Uric acid: This test is commonly used to aid in the diagnosis or management of gout.

 Urinalysis (UA): This test evaluates a urine sample for signs of infection, blood, or other abnormalities.